Is co-op mandatory at CCIS?

 Even with those supports, the decision to hire rests with employers.
-In tight job markets, students with weaker experience, grades, or job search skills may have difficulty obtaining co-op positions.
-Co-op coordinators will work closely with these students and potential employers to identify a good job match.
-In past semesters, students who are persistent in their job search have found co-op positions.
+In competitive job markets, students with weaker experience, grades, communication or job search skills may have difficulty obtaining co-op positions.
+Co-op Coordinators will work closely with these students to identify positions that will be the best fit.

 What kind of salary can I expect to receive?

 Salary is one of many factors students consider when accepting a job offer.
 Employers make salary decisions based on the type of position, location, student skill sets, and industry.
 CCIS co-op coordinators provide suggested salary guidelines to employers, but these are averages and some industries may be lower.